Nikki McCray-Penson: Playing career

-McCray has also played basketball at the international level.
+McCray also played basketball at the international level.
 She won gold medals at the 1996 and 2000 Summer Olympics, and she participated on America's 1998 FIBA World Championship team.
 She made a name for herself in women's basketball as a world class defender by shutting down a number of the world's best players.

 In 2000, she was named a member of the President's Fitness Council, and was also chosen for the 2000 USA Olympic basketball team.